-Kevin Guetig has 20 years of financial services experience.
-The last 14 years have been spent with Wells Fargo and he is now a Senior Vice President in Commercial Banking.
-In this role, he works with middle market companies to serve all their financial needs.
+Kevin Guetig has 25 years of financial services experience working with businesses of all sizes.
+Currently he is a Senior Vice President for City National Bank managing a Commercial Banking office in Orange, CA. In this role, he works with middle market companies to serve all their financial needs.

 Over the course of his career, he has served a wide range of companies and non-profits in terms of both size and industry.
-Currently Kevin is active with the education reform non-profit, Unite-LA and also serves as the President of the Board for Camp Fire USA Long Beach.
+In addition to LAEF, Kevin is active with Camp Fire USA Long Beach.

 Kim’s first experience with LAUSD began when twelve years ago, she became “bonus mom” to a Oak Lion and a Los Alamitos Griffin.
 She became involved with LAEF, first as a founding member of the Los Alamitos Leadership Circle, and now as a Board member after her youngest son began taking LAEF classes as a Rossmoor Knight.
 She was immediately impressed with the varied educational experiences that are available to all District students year-around.
 Kim also serves on the Rossmoor PTA Board as both the Castle Rossmoor (reading) Chair and the Permission Slip/Waiver Chair (a natural position given her professional life).
 In addition, she helps out as a weekly volunteer in her son’s class and in the STEM lab.